cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 his architecture allowed React to manage UI updates efficiently—only re-rendering components when actual data changes occurred, minimizing the performance costs associated with DOM manipulation.
 React’s component-based architecture also enabled developers to build reusable UI blocks, simplifying the development process, reducing bugs, and improving the maintainability of large applications.

-[//]: # (Innovations in Styling with React)
-React further innovated SPA development by integrating styles directly within components, a method that sparked considerable debate among developers.
-This approach argued for a modular system where style, structure, and logic are encapsulated within components, scaling more effectively for large applications.
-By reducing the separation of concerns traditionally seen in CSS, HTML, and JavaScript, React’s inline styling philosophy promotes a more cohesive and maintainable codebase, especially in complex projects.
-This "componentized" styling represents a significant evolution in how developers think about and build user interfaces for the web.

 The following is an example of a React component that toggles a button's color between green and red when clicked.
 Note that the CSS styles are defined directly within the component, along with the JavaScript logic:

 {% highlight jsx linenos %}